dotnet/designs/accepted/2020/cbor/cbor.md

     NegativeInteger,

     /// <summary>
-    ///   Indicates that the next CBOR data item is a byte string (major type 2).
+    ///   Indicates that the next CBOR data item is a definite-length byte string (major type 2).
     /// </summary>
     ByteString,